Nepal and Tibet – 15 Days

 - Visit the Barkhor markets in Tibet

 Discover the magic and mystery of Kathmandu, immerse yourself in the fascination throughout the colorful array of bustling streets, rich historic heritage, exquisite temples and religious sites.
 Take an early morning meandering drive to delightful scenic lakeside town of Pokhara.
 There a many must-see places to discover, from the Gupteshower sacred Caves to the historical Memorial Museum dedicated to the famous Gurkha Warriors.
 Our journey continues to the wild and mysterious Chitwan National Park, a popular destination for visitors wanting to have a good experience of the region’s wildlife, tranquility and remoteness.
-Explore the jungle on elephant back and dugout canoe while observing the abundance of wildlife from the one horned rhinoceros to the Bengal tiger along with many species of birds, fish and butterflies.
+Explore the jungle by jeep safari and dugout canoe while observing the abundance of wildlife from the one horned rhinoceros to the Bengal tiger along with many species of birds, fish and butterflies.

 After a breathtaking flight over the Himalayas we arrive at the incomparable “Roof of the World”, Tibet.
 For culture lovers you’ll witness displays of people so optimistic and proud of their religion and beliefs, remaining much the same as they have since centuries ago.
 A visit to the Potala Palace and the Jokhang temple can be quite a spiritually rejuvenating experience.
 Potala Palace features an overwhelming array of intricate murals, temples, stupas and tombs of eight past Dalai Lamas, exquisite Tibetan Mandalas and other relics of the Tibetan history.